Stop Using DTOs in Go, It’s Not Java

 }

-struct.
+The main difference is that in the second example, we’re using a User struct directly in our application layer instead of a separate UserDTO struct.
 This eliminates the need for an extra layer of abstraction and simplifies our code.

-struct for data transfer between layers.
+We’re using a User struct directly in our GetUser function, but we're still using a separate UserDTO struct for data transfer between layers.
 This demonstrates how we might use structs directly in our application layer, but still need to use DTOs in other parts of our codebase.

 The philosohpy of Go is to keep it simple, this article might not make sense to some users but the idea is to use the same struct with embeddings and json/db annotations for different purposes as much as possible